- Absences, lateness and withdrawals

 Any requests to withdraw a child from school, for any reason, must be sent to the Principal in writing (email@example.com).
 Under the Education Act, only the Principal can grant permission for children to be withdrawn from school.
 This should be done prior to the time/day of the withdrawal.

 In the case of serious accidents or head injuries, every effort will be made to contact parents/caregivers immediately.
 We need to be informed of any changes to your phone number or address.
 In case of an emergency your child will be taken directly to an A&E.

-At 9:00am on specified Friday mornings, a whole school assembly is held in our school hall.
+At 9:00am on specified Thursday mornings, Thoughtful Thursdays are held in our school hall.
 These are occasions to come together and celebrate as a Marist School family.
 Each class takes a turn to lead the prayer and showcase a Gospel story or an aspect of our school life.
-During the assemblies students receive certificates and awards in recognition of academic, sporting or behavioural achievements.
+During the gathering students receive certificates and awards in recognition of academic, sporting or behavioural achievements.
 Parents and whanau are welcome and encouraged to attend.